Culture And Traditions In Nepal

 Sudra

 In ancient times, Sudras didn’t have equal rights and privileges like other castes, so they couldn’t go to school, get better jobs, or live in poverty.
 But with time, their role and status have evolved, influenced by various socio-political changes.
-Bishwokarma, Damai, Sarki, and Kami are some of the sub-caste of the Sudra.
+Bishwokarma, Damai, Sarki, and Kami are some of the sub-castes of the Sudra.

 Religion

 Sudra follows different religions.
-Although they were not allowed to enter temples in ancient times, Sdudra followed Hinduism.
+Although they were not allowed to enter temples in ancient times, Sudras followed Hinduism.
 As time passed, Sudra started following various religions, including Christianity, Islam, Buddhism, Sikhism, and Jainism.
 As Nepal is a secular country, everyone has the right to choose the religion in which they are comfortable.
 Depending on the religion they follow, they engage in the same tradition.

 What is the Culture of Nepal?